LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 ## References
 1. Mathur S. Project portfolio management techniques.
 Paper presented at PMI® Global Congress 2006—Asia Pacific, Bangkok, Thailand.
 Newtown Square, PA: Project Management Institute; 2006.
 2. National Health System (NHS).
 Digital maturity assessment.
-2017. https://​www.​england.​nhs.​uk/​digitaltechnolog​y/​connecteddigital​systems/​maturity-index.
+2017. https://www.england.nhs.uk/digitaltechnology/connecteddigitalsystems/maturity-index.
 Accessed 15 Jan 2023.
 3. Ammenwerth E, Rigby M. Evidence-based health informatics—promoting safety and efficiency through scientific methods and ethical policy.
 Amsterdam: IOS Press; 2016.
 4. Ammenwerth E, Haux R, Knaup-Gregori P, Winter A. IT-Projektmanagement im Gesundheitswesen.
 2nd ed.
 Stuttgart: Schattauer-Verlag; 2014.
 5. Axelos.
 ITIL Foundation: ITIL 4th edn.
 TSO (The Stationery Office); 2019.
 6. Weill P, Ross JW.
 IT Governance—how top performers manage IT decisions right for superior results.
 Boston, MA: Harvard Business school press; 2004.
 7. ISACA Germany Chapter.
 COBIT.
-2021. https://​www.​isaca.​de/​de/​veroeffentlichun​gen/​cobit.
+2021. https://www.isaca.de/de/veroeffentlichungen/cobit.
 Accessed 15 Jan 2023.
 8. Caudill WW, Pena W, Kennon P. Architecture and You.
 New York: Whitney Library of Design; 1978. p.
 6.

 # 5. Quality of Health Information Systems
 ## 5.1 Introduction
-The International Organization for Standardization (ISO) defines quality in general as the ability to meet all the expectations of the purchaser of goods or services or, in other words, as the degree to which a set of inherent characteristics fulfills requirements, where “requirements” means needs or expectations.
+The International Organization for Standardization (ISO) defines quality in general as the ability to meet all the expectations of the purchaser of goods or services or, in other words, as the degree to which a set of inherent characteristics fulfills requirements, where "requirements" means needs or expectations.
 In Sect.
-1.​3, we already discussed the requirements of various stakeholder groups and their expectations on the information system.
+1.3, we already discussed the requirements of various stakeholder groups and their expectations on the information system.
 In this chapter, we will now discuss in more detail the various aspects of the quality of a health information system.
 Assessing the quality of health information systems using quality characteristics, and maintaining this quality, is one of the tasks of managing information systems.